MicrosoftDocs/dynamics-365-fraud-protection/content/manage-cosmos-db-lists.md

 In addition to HTTP client errors (400, 401, and 403), you might see the following errors:

 - **Definition not found** – The list has been deleted, but it's still referenced in a rule.
-- **Timeout** – The request to the target took longer than the specified time-out.
+- **Timeout** – Specify how long, in milliseconds, the request should wait before it times out.
+You must specify a number between 1 and 5000.
 - **Communication failure** – No connection could be made to the target because of a network issue or because the target is unavailable.
 - **Circuit breaker** – If the list has failed continuously and has exceeded a certain threshold, all further calls will be suspended for a short interval.
 - **Unknown Failure** – An internal Dynamics 365 failure occurred.